Single Song Submission Guidelines

 Provide any special notes in the notes section before adding to the cart, or you can add additional notes via the file upload page.
 You’ll receive an email after you've successfully uploaded your file.

-Special notes may include other songs to reference while mastering, certain issues that you’d like to address with the sound, or if we need to remove any noises before or after the song should be removed or left in.
+Special notes may include other songs to reference while mastering, certain issues that you’d like to address with the sound, or if any noises before or after the song should be removed or left in.

 If your song has any potentially unwanted noise at the start or end from things such as recording equipment, a guitar amp, room noise, etc, please leave a few seconds of ONLY THE NOISE at the start or end of the mix file.
 This allows us to do some detailed and transparent noise reduction to eliminate the noise.
 Leaving a few seconds of just the noise with no musical sounds is important.
 Trimming is easy so when in doubt, leave some heads and tails for us to work with.

 Please carefully listen to the actual mix file you are submitting to be sure there are no errors, problems, or issues that need to be addressed before mastering.
 Sometimes a DAW or plugin can produce an error on the render/bounce/export that isn't present on playback in the DAW while mixing.
 Doing a quality control listen of your actual mix file before uploading will help ensure that the mastering doesn’t need to be redone because of an issue with the source file.